Setup OpenVPN Server on AWS EC2

 the connection of the openvpn client

-If the connection is successful, you can see the green mark in the button.
+Once the connection is successfully established, we can see the green mark on the radio button.

 the openvpn client successful connection indication